SciML/Catalyst.jl/docs/src/catalyst_applications/simulation_introduction.md

 ```
 If the `@default_noise_scaling` option is used, that term is only applied to reactions *without `noise_scaling` metadata*.

-While the `@default_noise_scaling` option is unavailable for [programmatically created models](@ref ref), the `remake_reactionsystem` function can be used to achieve a similar effect.
+While the `@default_noise_scaling` option is unavailable for [programmatically created models](@ref ref), the [`remake_reactionsystem`](@ref) function can be used to achieve a similar effect.

 ## [Performing jump simulations using stochastic chemical kinetics](@id simulation_intro_jumps)

 Catalyst uses the [JumpProcesses.jl](https://github.com/SciML/JumpProcesses.jl) package to perform jump simulations.
 This section provides a brief introduction, with [JumpProcesses's documentation](https://docs.sciml.ai/JumpProcesses/stable/) providing a more extensive description.
 A dedicated section giving advice on how to optimise jump simulation performance can be found [here](@ref ref).

 Jump simulations are performed using so-called `JumpProblem`s.
-Unlike ODEs and SDEs (for which the corresponding problem types can be created directly) Jump simulations require first creating an intermediary `DiscreteProblem`.
+Unlike ODEs and SDEs (for which the corresponding problem types can be created directly), jump simulations require first creating an intermediary `DiscreteProblem`.
 In this example, we first declare our two-state model and its initial conditions, time span, and parameter values.
 ```@example simulation_intro_jumps
 using Catalyst
 two_state_model = @reaction_network begin